 Would you know what to do if you were driving and hit another vehicle?
 A pedestrian?
-When a California car accident happens, injuries may be severe and emotions may be high.
-However, there are important things that must be taken care of both at the scene of any accident and soon afterward.
-Following is a SHORT list of things that should be done, if at all possible, when any California automobile accident occurs.
+When a California car accident happens, injuries may be severe, and emotions may be high.
+However, important things must be taken care of both at the scene of an accident and soon afterward.
+Following is a SHORT list of things that should be done, if possible, when any San Diego car accident occurs.

 Stay at the Scene of the AccidentThe cardinal rule for all car accidents is never to leave the scene until it is appropriate.
 If you leave the scene of an accident, particularly where someone has sustained injuries or was killed, you can face serious criminal penalties for being a "hit-and-run" driver.
 Exception to this rule: If you are hit by another car in a deserted area, use caution in stopping and getting out of your vehicle.
 Unfortunately, there have been reported incidents where a person exited their vehicle in a deserted or unsafe area after being bumped by another car, only to be robbed or killed.
 Instead of getting out of the vehicle, if you find yourself in that situation, drive to the nearest police station to report the accident.
 If it turns out that you were being over-cautious and the other driver had no ill intentions, you may be embarrassed, but you will also be safe.
 Safety first is key!